Quick Tips for Co-Parenting

 Considering stress release for yourself and your children can be vital in a high conflict situation.
 Do you have a high stress level when separated from your children?
 It might be beneficial to talk to a professional like a counselor when transitional times become overwhelming.
 Other options on how to quickly relieve stress such as calling a friend, going for a walk or unwinding may help as well.
 If reaching out in your own circle isn’t available to you there are many blogs, articles and books written concerning co-parenting strategies.
 Take a look through our online resources, which are available to everyone.
 It may help with stress management to read stories and techniques of how others dealt with the stress.

 Are you tackling a co-parenting conflict right now?
-Contact us to book a consultation with one of the lawyers at Jones Divorce Law today.
+Contact us to book a consultation with one of the lawyers at Jones Divorce and Family Law today.